 These Tas de Sel from the Loire are literally translated as salt stacks.
 These are pretty addictive due to the touch of salt from the Guérande.
 Inside a thin casing of white chocolate studded with sugar crystals is a chocolate ganache with salted caramel.

-For salted caramel fans - have you tried this salted caramel macarons?
+For salted caramel fans - have you tried salted caramel macarons?

 Les Anis de Flavigny